Cancellations (Updated 15/8/2023)

 - Links: when you click on links on my website, they may direct you away from my site.
 I am not responsible for the privacy practices of other sites and encourage you to read their privacy statements.

-- Storing your information: your information is stored both on an encrypted computer, in Microsoft 365 (OneDrive, Calendar and Mail), on the secure control panel for my website and in a locked filing cabinet.
+- Storing your information: your information is stored both on an encrypted computer, in Microsoft 365 (OneDrive, Calendar and Mail), in Fresha, on the secure control panel for my website, in a locked document box when in transit and in a locked filing cabinet.
 I do not store personal data on any portable devices such as a memory stick.
 Any electronic devices used are password protected.
 Microsoft 365 cloud services are subject to 2-factor authentication and are stored on a paid for, business package which meets GDPR requirements.

 - Retaining your information: You have the right to ask me to anonymise your records at any time if you wish to terminate our working relationship.
 I am required by law to retain adult records for eight years following our last date of contact and will destroy them with a shredder after that date.
 Children’s records are retained until their 25th or 26th birthday, depending on the exact age of the child when their contact ended.